timnew/timnew.github.com/source/_posts/2013-07-18-pitfall-in-java-enumeration-reflection.md

----
 layout: post
-title: "Pitfall in isEnum method in Java"
+title: Pitfall in isEnum method in Java
-description: ""
-date: 2013-07-19 20:32
 comments: true
-categories:
-category: Java
+categories: Java
 tags:
   - Java
   - Reflection
   - Enumeration
   - isEnum()
-sharing: true
-footer: false
-published: true
+date: 2013-07-18 08:00:00
 ---
 I found a very interesting phenomenon in Java type reflection when building an Android app.
 I'm trying to build a common mechanism to serialize Enum into integer when writing it into database.
 To make it more flexible so I fetch the value type dynamically by using reflection.
 So I have the following code to check whether the value to be written is an enumeration: